Bon Echo Provincial Park: Camping, hiking, boating and swimming

 Augmenting the ruggedness of the experience, Abes and Essens is regarded as a strenuous trail.
 The terrain is, in places, very rough and uneven, often with shield rock jutting up as on the Bruce Trail.
 Depending on the loops and paths one takes, the hike will take between 2 and 7 hours.
 The trail features three loops of 4 km, 9 km and 17 km, which intersect at various points, allowing navigation of the trail in many ways.
 The paths are not bold, preserving the ecology of the trail, and can be confusing at times, although the way is marked by flags on particularly difficult sections.
 Due to the length and difficulty of the trail, it is not recommended for the ill-prepared (or overpacked) camper, nor the unfit or inexperienced day-hiker.

 Other, less strenuous hiking trails include the Shield Trail and the High Pines Trail, as well as the Clifftop Trail that leads up along the top of the Mazinaw Rock, providing views from its designated viewing areas above the narrows of Mazinaw Lake.

 It is also possible to rent self-propelled water craft to explore the lakes and waterways of the park.

 Bon Echo Provincial Park has beaches along Mazinaw Lake, including North Beach (at the southern end of Upper Mazinaw Lake), Main Beach and South Beach (both at the northern end of Lower Mazinaw Lake).
 The beach waters are generally at their warmest in August, and swimmer's itch is not uncommon.

+Facilities

+Climbing hut

+The Toronto chapter of the Alpine Club of Canada maintains a climbing hut as a base for climbing activities in the park.
+This is a day-use hut with no sleeping facilities.
+It is equipped with propane-powered lamps and stovetops and a wood-burning fireplace for heating and drying clothes.
+There are numerous tent sites on the property for use by Alpine Club members and guests during summer weekends.
+Unlike most other alpine huts managed by the Alpine Club, the ACC owns the land on which the hut is built.
+The hut can be reached by boat from the park's dock on Mazinaw Lake.